A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Preamble

+The concept of \textit{duality} is widely used in modern physics~\cite{Dual,Mald,tHooft,Sussk,mirr,Seib}.
+Establishing of connections between different regimes of a system (or between different systems) often yields novel results, such as non-perturbative solutions or hidden symmetries~\cite{leeyi,wyi,monod,igna,ghost,shata}.
+Such results are usually achieved through analysing the properties of the underlying mathematical structures~---~algebras, manifolds, etc.

-The term \textit{duality}, in the meaning we use it here, was introduced in \cite{Dual} in the studies of the Lam\'e system.
-There, potentials with different values of the elliptic parameter $\,\nu\,$ were named dual if their spectra (i.e., the band-gap edges) interchange under the switch $\,E\,\to\,-\,E\,$.
-In the self-dual case (the one corresponding to $\,\nu=1/2\,$), the spectrum of the potential maps onto itself under the said switch.
-One way to understand this phenomenon lies through algebraisation of the Lam\'e potential, i.e., through writing the Hamiltonian in a matrix form.
+The term \textit{duality}, in the meaning we use it here, was introduced in~\cite{Dual} in the studies of the Lam\'e system.
+There, potentials with different values of the elliptic parameter $\s \nu\s $ were named dual if their spectra (i.e., the band-gap edges) interchange under the switch $\s E\s \to\s -\s E\s $.
+In the \textit{self-dual} case (the one corresponding to $\s \nu=1/2\s $), the spectrum of the potential maps onto itself under this switch.
+One way to understand this phenomenon comes from algebraisation of the Lam\'e potential, i.e., through writing the Hamiltonian in a matrix form.

-The property of the spectrum to transform into itself under the change $\,E \to -E\,$ was originally established in the studies of a sextic quasi-exactly solvable (QES) potential.
-This property was termed as the $\,${\it{energy reflection (ER) symmetry}}$\,$. $\,$In our article, we shall refer to it as the $\,${\it{energy spectrum reflection (ESR) property}}$\,$. $\,$In contrast to the Lam\'e model, wherein \textit{all} the band-gap edges can be found by the matrix means, the QES problems normally permit only for partial algebraisation of the, generally infinite, spectrum.
+The property of the spectrum to transform into itself under the change $\s E \to -E\s $ was originally established in the studies of a sextic quasi-exactly solvable (QES) potential~\cite{Shifman,ShifmanTurbiner}.
+This property was termed as $\s ${\it{energy reflection (ER) symmetry}}$\s $. $\s $In our article, we shall refer to it as $\s ${\it{energy spectrum reflection (ESR) property}}$\s $.
+In contrast to the Lam\'e model, where \textit{all} band-gap edges can be found by matrix methods~\cite{Dual}, the QES problems normally permit only for partial algebraisation of the (generally infinite) spectrum~\cite{turb1988}.
 Consequently, the ESR symmetry refers only to its algebraic part.
-In this, restricted sense, the sextic potential can be regarded self-dual.
-Therefore, it is natural to hypothesise that there also exist \textit{dual} sextic potentials whose algebraic parts of the spectra interchange under ${\,E\,\to\,-\,E\,}$.
-Such potentials were found in \cite{MyNew}, and their duality was proven both by matrix methods and by the quantum-mechanical means (with the Schr\"odinger equation employed).
-Here we study in a great detail the latter of these two approaches.
+In this restricted sense the sextic potential can be regarded as \textit{self-dual}.
+Therefore, it is natural to hypothesise that there also exist \textit{dual} sextic potentials whose algebraic parts of the spectra interchange under ${\s E\s \to\s -\s E\s }$.

+We show that such potentials indeed exist, and prove their duality both by matrix methods and by using the global properties of the Riemann surface of the quantum momentum function.
+Then, we elaborate in detail on the latter of these two approaches.
+This allows us, inter alia, to resolve the little puzzle which was pointed at in~\cite{Shifman} and also discussed in~\cite{Dual}.
+Namely, the aforementioned \textit{duality} of energy levels implies the precise matching of the perturbative expansion of the low levels with the WKB expansion of the dual high levels~--- which na\"ively seem to have completely different nature.
+By means of the generalised Bohr-Sommerfeld quantisation condition (see \cite{Bender} or Appendix \ref{miauu} for details) we explain their intimate relationship.